wassimk/email-junk-catcher/README.md

 cd email-junk-catcher
 ```

 Next, provide a way to get the email account connection details and login credentials.
-This `./server.sh` script should output a JSON hash with `username` and `password` attributes.
-Executing the script should return JSON.
+This `./server.sh` script should output a JSON hash of this shape.

 ```json
 {